raspberrypilearning/interactive-animation/en/step_4.md

 Add code to make your sprite bounce and/or spin around the Stage in the way you want it to.

-If you need a reminder about how to create your sprite's movement when it bounces on the edge of the Stage, then click the below **How to...**.
+If you need a reminder about how to create your sprite's movement when it bounces on the edge of the Stage, then click the below **How to...**

 --- collapse ---
 ---